Bartvds/grunt-run-grunt/README.md

 ## The "run_grunt" task

 > *"Yo dawg!
-I herd you like grunt, so I put some grunt in your grunt so you can grunt while you grunt."*
+I herd you like grunt, so I put some grunt in your grunt so you can grunt while you grunt."* :laughing:

-Use the `run_grunt` task to spawn new processes that run `grunt-cli` and optionally work on the various result data.
-It will use the global `$ grunt` command so each grunt version is local to its Gruntfile, just like when you manually grunt.
+Use the `run_grunt` task to spawn new processes that run `grunt-cli` and optionally do work on the result data.
+It will use the global `$ grunt` command so the grunt version is local to its Gruntfile, just like when you'd grunt manually.

 Main use-case is testing your gruntfile or grunt-plugins, but it is also suited for creative use of gruntfiles and grunt-cli output.
-For example to verify the final output of various reporters and formatters.
+For example use it to verify the final output of various reporters and formatters.

-Alternately parse the output of the "$grunt --help" command and work with the list of tasks and aliases.
+Alternately parse the output of the "$grunt --help" command and work with the list of tasks and aliases (without instrumenting the file).

-If you need something like this to run grunt in a production build environment or don't care about the content of the cli output then you are probably looking for [grunt-hub](https://github.com/shama/grunt-hub).
+If you need something similar to run grunt in a production build environment or don't really care about the content of the cli output then you are probably looking for [grunt-hub](https://github.com/shama/grunt-hub) instead.

+In the future there will also be away to use this as a standard Node.js module, so you can run grunt from inside standard scripts. *Why?* Because you can.

 ### Usage